Exopy/i3py/docs/source/dev_guide/drivers/features.rst

           This step is dedicated to actually communicating with the instrument to set the value.
 If the instrument returns any value that can be used to check that the operation went without issue, it should be returned so that it can be passed up to the next method.
+By default, it will call the |HasFeatures.default_set_feature| method defined on the class it belongs and pass it the value of the setter argument passed to the feature when it was created.

         - |Feature.post_set|:
           This step main goal is to check that the operation of setting the